reefland/ansible-zfs_on_root/README.md

 * [Detailed mdam steps to review](docs/mark_swap_device_as_failed.md) to mark as failed.
 * Includes steps on rebuilding all partitions and replacing a completely failed drive.

+---

+#### Acknowledgements

+* Much of this ZFS on Root work is done in collaboration with and is an Ansible automation based on a subset of the work from <https://github.com/Halfwalker/ZFS-root>.